turingschool/curriculum-site/module3/projects/consultancy/development.md

 </section>

 <section class="dropdown">
-### Project Check In Schedule
+### Project Check-In Schedule

-* Check In 1
+Days/times are subject to change due to holidays.
+Some check-ins may be async.

+* Check-In 1: Speedy Sync
+    * Tuesday afternoon, in the middle of inception
+    * During this meeting, you should be prepared to review your preliminary plans with your project manager
+    * The purpose of this check-in is to highlight potential risks or concerns early on so that teams can pivot quickly

+* Check-In 2
-    * Wednesday or Thursday of Week 4
+    * Thursday of Week 4
-    * During this meeting, you should be prepared to review the artifacts from your inception
+    * During this meeting, you should be prepared to review the remaining artifacts from your inception
     * During this meeting, your team will draw out the architecture of your application and all should be ready to speak to it

-* Check In 2
+* Check In 3
     * Monday Week 5
     * During this check in, you will discuss any adjustments you might need to make to your MVP
     * Review retro notes with your PM
     * You can also use this check in as an opportunity to ask any questions and get help for the final few week of the project.

-* Check In 3
+* Check In 4
     * Review of near-final work, check for MVP
     * Ask questions, discuss blockers
     * Review 2nd retro notes